Latest Mason Alert

 In the event of a medical emergency on campus, follow the below instructions:

-• Contact University Police, provide information about the injury and the location of the victim(s).
+• Contact Police & Public Safety, provide information about the injury and the location of the victim(s).

 • Provide first aid or medical assistance if trained and necessary.